badlogic/ledit/README.md

 [Try it](https://marioslab.io/projects/ledit)

 # Usage
-ledit lets you browse Reddit, Hackernews, and RSS feeds.
-There are two ways to specify the source you want to browse:
+ledit lets you browse Reddit, Hackernews, and RSS feeds in a desktop and mobile friendly way.
+It is aimed at consumption, not participation.
+Here's how you use it.

+## Feeds
+A feed is a subreddit, Hackernews, or an RSS feed.
+You can specify which feed you want to view in by clicking on the feed displayed in the site header:

 1. In the browser address bar, append `#r/subreddit`, `#hn/`, or `#rss/https://example.com/rss`.
 2. Click the source name in the header of the site and enter a new source, e.g. `r/all`, or `rss/http://example.com/rss``.